asiryan/Local-Laplacian-filters/README.md

 # Application
 The application allows post-processing of raster images by correcting the dynamic range of brightness, local and global contrast, detail, saturation and brightness.
-It supports four color spaces: **YCbCr, HSL, HSB** and **grayscale**.
+It supports three color spaces: **YCbCr, HSL, HSB** and **grayscale** mode.

 ## Before
 ![Before](docs/examples/before.jpg)